puppeteer/puppeteer/docs/api.md

 > **NOTE** This must be called _before_ the file chooser is launched.
 It will not return a currently active file chooser.

-> **NOTE** "File picker" refers to the operating system's file selection UI that lets you browse to a folder and select file(s) to be shared with the web app.
-It’s not the "Save file" dialog.
+> **NOTE** “File picker” refers to the operating system’s file selection UI that lets you browse to a folder and select file(s) to be shared with the web app.
+It’s not the “Save file” dialog.

 #### page.waitForFunction(pageFunction[, options[, ...args]])